RENTING A CAR IN TROMSØ

 When the sky is clear, you can see aurora from Tromsø.

-On the tour, there will be a campfire, there will be stories, and the guides will do anything they can to find a spot where you can spot the northern lights and make sure that you are staying warm and having a good time while you are waiting for them.
+On tour, there will be a campfire, there will be stories, and the guides will do anything they can to find a spot where you can spot the northern lights and make sure that you are staying warm and having a good time while you are waiting for them.

 However, it would be best if you had the right expectations from the start.
 It might be cold, there might be a lot of waiting, and it can happen that you will not see the northern lights.
-So if seeing the northern lights is your biggest dream, I recommend booking tours on multiple nights.
+So, if seeing the northern lights is your biggest dream, I recommend booking tours on multiple nights.

-4. BEST NORTHERN LIGHTS TOUR IN TROMSØ
+BEST NORTHERN LIGHTS TOURS IN TROMSØ

 We have included the best spots for watching the Northern Lights in the area surrounding Tromsø in our interactive map.
 If you want to chase the Northern Lights on your own, simply check the weather forecast, select an area with minimal cloud cover, and pick a spot on our map to drive to!

-Despite being the biggest city in northern Norway, Tromsø is relatively small.
-Most of Tromsø city, including the downtown area, university, and airport, is located on the small island of Tromsøya (“Tromsø Island”).
 The city center is in the southeastern part of the island, where you find major tourist attractions like Polaria and the Polar Museum, as well as most of the hotels, shops, restaurants, and nightlife.

-Tromsø has many mid-range and first-class hotels located downtown, mainly in the harbor area and around the main shopping street Storgata.
+Tromsø has many mid-range and first-class hotels located downtown, mainly in the harbor area and around the main shopping street, Storgata.
 Moreover, these two locations are only about a five-minute walk from each other.

 Tromsø city.
 The city center is located on the island left from the bridge.